MohsenKoohi/ParaGrapher/README.md

 the implied warranty of merchantability or fitness for a particular purpose, neither express nor implied.
 For details see terms of the License (see attached file: LICENSE).

-#### Copyright 2024 The Queen's University of Belfast, Northern Ireland, UK
+#### Copyright 2024, Queen's University of Belfast, Northern Ireland, UK